codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 During this time, the work was the same as I had done before but my responsibilities began to grow.

 Fast-forward to a couple months later, and I accepted a full-time position.
-Less than 6 months from when my plane first touched down on the tarmac in Dallas, my hard work and dedication were continuing to pay off.
+Less than 6 months from when my plane first touched down on the tarmac in Dallas, my hard work and dedication continued to pay off.

 ## Full-Time Employment

 My day-to-day activities didn't change much, if at all, after becoming a full-time employee.
-For the next few months I continued to build the application begun during my freelance work.
+For the next few months, I continued to build the application begun during my freelance work.

 The application was an online sign-in for a local, walk-in clinic.
 The goal was to eliminate wait times in person.
 In turn, enabling patients to have an expedited visit when the physician was ready to see them.

 When the project began, the scope was simple enough.
 Capture their basic information, insurance and other pertinent details.
 Once the ball got rolling, there was a feature request to help automate the process further.
-Scanning a driver's license so that all available fields will be automatically filled -- can't beat that.
+Scanning a driver's license so that all available fields would automatically be filled -- can't beat that.

 This request came months after I had started.
 When it came time to implement this feature, I shouldered almost all of the responsibilities.